 The actions taken by Jim Plante and his team at Pathway Genomics have made actionable genetic information more accessible globally.
 The company’s advancements benefit individuals’ wellness and health by preventing disease and helping doctors develop personalized treatment plans.

 Pathway Genomics thrived under Jim Plante’s leadership, during which the company established a CLIA and CAP accredited laboratory, offering the widest range of genetic tests in the industry.
 Using Pathway diagnostics, a patient’s genomes are examined to detect inherited genetic risk for heart disease, obesity, cancer and diabetes, and to gain insight into how a patient could react to a variety of commonly prescribed medications.

-Mr. Plante is the founder of a 501(c)(3) nonprofit organization, known as the Foundation for Kidney Transplant Research.
-He also holds over fifty technology and biotechnical patents.
+Mr. Plante is the founder of the Foundation for Kidney Transplant Research.
+He also holds numerous technology and biotechnical patents.
 To add to his achievements, the US Secretary of Commerce appointed Jim Plante as a member of the International Trade Advisory Committee.

-To this day, Jim Plante works diligently to continue pushing for innovation in the healthcare industry through Thynk Capital and Pathway Genomics.
-Through these companies and as a private investor in healthcare, biotech and technology companies, he has increased his portfolio’s value by more than 2,000 percent.
+To this day, Jim Plante works diligently to continue pushing for innovation in the healthcare industry through Thynk Capital, an early stage investment firm in biotechnology, healthcare and technology companies.

-Jim is currently the founder and CEO of Klotho Therapeutics, focusing on treatments for kidney diseases and the major diseases of again.
+Jim is currently the founder and CEO of Klotho Therapeutics, focusing on treatments for kidney diseases and other major diseases.